kalil1010/EchoShop/README.md

 ### Sightengine Moderation

 Set `SIGHTENGINE_API_USER` and `SIGHTENGINE_API_SECRET` in your environment (.env) so the `/api/moderate-image` endpoint can vet uploads before they reach Supabase.
-The development template includes default credentials provided for this exercise.
+You must provide your own credentials—placeholders are included in `.env.example`.

 ### Mistral Image Generation